Montreal-Quakers/website/_pages/directions.md

 ### Time

 Quaker silent Meeting for Worship is every Sunday from **11:00 a.m. to noon**.
 We suggest arriving a few minutes beforehand but we much prefer your company to your absence!
-Childcare is available but if possible please do give us a few days [notice](/contact).
+We joyfully welcome children — if possible please [do give us a few days notice](/contact).

 If this will be your first time at a Quaker Meeting, you may want to read [this information about what to expect](/about).